Superteams in the NBA: 2023–2024: Los Angeles Clippers

 After winning the 2019 NBA Finals in his sole season with the Toronto Raptors over the superteam Golden State Warriors, Kawhi Leonard signed as a free agent with his hometown Los Angeles Clippers.
-At the same time, the Clippers traded with the Oklahoma City Thunder for star forward Paul George.
+At the same time, the Clippers traded with the Oklahoma City Thunder for star forward Paul George for Shai Gilgeous-Alexander to the Thunder who whined up helping the Thunder for championship success as a franchise player.
 The pair's first two seasons together resulted in a 4-3 series loss to the Denver Nuggets in the second round of the 2020 NBA playoffs in the NBA Bubble and then a 4–2 loss in the first franchise's first ever Western Conference Finals appearance to the Phoenix Suns featuring former Clippers guard Chris Paul.
 With Leonard missing the entire 2021–22 NBA season, the team posted a 42–40 record and failed to qualify for the 2022 Playoffs after losing two games in the play-in tournament.
 The Clippers later signed former MVP point guard Russell Westbrook off waivers in 2023, which aided their return to the playoffs, but lost 4–1 to the Phoenix Suns superteam, with Leonard missing most of the series.
 On November 1, 2023, the Clippers acquired James Harden from the Philadelphia 76ers.
 The team finished with a 51–31 record and faced the Dallas Mavericks in the first round of the playoffs for the third time in five years, losing 4–2 with Leonard missing most of the series.
 That summer, George signed a four-year deal with the Philadelphia 76ers and Westbrook was traded to the Utah Jazz for a Kris Dunn sign-and-trade, officially ending not just George and Leonard's dynamic duo period, but also their brief superteam run as well.
+While in 2026, James Harden was traded to the Cavaliers.
+Leonard would eventually be traded to the Toronto Raptors during the 2026 offseason.